Ted's Hiking World Devils Garden

 The lofty couple is departing

 A girl poses for a photo at an interesting dead-end slot.
 At the trailhead, even the overflow parking area is full.
-I almost feel guilty in taking the time to remove my boots, while another group awaits my parking space.
+I almost feel guilty about taking the time to remove my boots while another group awaits a parking space.

 * *